Master's Program in South Asian Studies

 - In most departments, courses numbered 400 or above carry graduate credit.
 The student is responsible for verifying this with each department.

-- The 24 hours of area course work must include SAS 501, Introduction to Southeast Asian Studies.
+- The 24 hours of area course work must include SAS 501, Introduction to South Asian Studies.
 This is typically offered each fall term.

 - At least four of the courses (12 credits) used to meet the credit requirements must be at 500 level or above, and one of the courses must include substantial writing (usually 600 level).
 Only one non language independent study course may be taken as part of the 24 credits.